 But, how significant were the changes most of us made compared to the overall problem of carbon emissions and energy use?
 And, how much could we impact carbon emissions and energy use, acting household by household?

-Our Peace, Earthcare and Social Witness committee began a discernment process to see if we were clear to write a testimony on Earthcare.
+Our Peace, Earthcare, and Social Witness committee began a discernment process to see if we were clear to write a testimony on Earthcare.
 Recognizing the connections between the traditional Quaker concerns of peace and justice with the enormity of the environmental crisis, we were absolutely compelled to continue our work on Earthcare.
-We were beginning to understand that beyond politics and economics, our sense of compulsion to work on these issues comes from an enlargement of the traditional Quaker ideal that there is that of god in everyone, to the idea that there is that of god in everything.
-The divine can be found in all of creation; all of creation deserves awe, reverence and gratitude.
+We were beginning to understand that beyond politics and economics, our sense of compulsion to work on these issues comes from an enlargement of the traditional Quaker ideal that there is that of God in everyone, to the idea that there is that of god in everything.
+The divine can be found in all of creation; all of the creation deserves awe, reverence, and gratitude.

 First, we had to figure out what the word “testimony” meant to Friends.
 We learned that what we modern Friends call testimonies – the SPICE acronym for Simplicity, Peace, Integrity, Community, Equality – is an easy mnemonic for First Day School and for new Friends, but it is not meant to be a static collection of precepts or a catechism.
 Testimonies are a short-hand way to describe Quaker values as they exist today.
 They are changeable – we no longer have a “hat” testimony, for example, but the sentiment behind the hat testimony, that all people are equal, is still with us.

-At times it felt like light was descending upon us as we labored to make this decision.
-We came together month after month with new vision and fresh understanding of how our lives are intertwined with Earthcare.
-Silence was a guide, and so was recognizing that each of us had something special to offer in this process.
-We nurtured each other as we sought to nurture the Earth and promote right-sharing of resources.
-Instead of feeling drained, we often left a committee meeting feeling enlarged with a greater understanding for each other and for our place in the natural world.
+At times it felt like the light was descending upon us as we labored to make this decision.
+We came together month after month with a new vision and a fresh understanding of how our lives are intertwined with Earthcare.
+The silence was a guide, and so was recognizing that each of us had something special to offer in this process.
+We nurtured each other as we sought to nurture the Earth and promote the right-sharing of resources.
+Instead of feeling drained, we often left a committee meeting feeling enlarged with a greater understanding of each other and for our place in the natural world.